Stormwater Construction General Permit (CGP)

 - The project cannot be located within 0.25 miles of an impaired or outstanding Arizona water; and

-- The project must have an "R" (or erosivity) value of less than 5 as calculated by the Smart NOI system.
+- The project must have an "R" (or erosivity) value of less than 5.
 Additionally, ADOT projects are not eligible for the waiver option.

 Additional information about the construction rainfall erosivity waiver can be found under "Additional Resources", below.